Sacramento Wrongful Death Lawyer

 Our wrongful death attorneys are dedicated and determined to any responsible party(s) accountable for the harm they caused you and your family.
 At Rosenthal Law, we want to place you and your family in the best situation possible.
 Contact our Sacramento personal injury lawyers today as there are time limits to file wrongful death lawsuits.

 Statute of Limitations in a California Wrongful Death Case

-Each state is responsible for setting a time limit for how long family members and the estate of a deceased individual have to file lawsuits against alleged negligent parties.
+Each state is responsible for setting a time limit for how long family members and the estate of a deceased person have to file civil lawsuits against alleged negligent parties.
 The California wrongful death statute of limitations is two years from the date of death.

 For survival actions (claims that are similar to wrongful death claims but specifically seek compensation for survivors), the statute of limitations is two years from the later of the following: